 While the economy and the housing industry are making a comeback from the 2009 recession, it has been a slow and steady process.
 On the upswing, the outlook for Manhattan is quite positive.
 Over the last year, Manhattan’s had an increasingly improved economy with better job opportunities and an expanding real estate sector.
 Experts believe that this will be a continued trend, and because of this, you can expect Manhattan’s prices to continue to be on the rise.

-1. Expanding Economy
+1. Expanding Economy1.
+Expanding Economy

 According to the New York City Economic Research & Analysis’ June 2014 Economic Snapshot Report, over the last few months, New York City saw an increase in both private and public sector jobs, climbing by a total of 2,700.
 The unemployment rate is also on the mend, going down to 7.9 percent in April.
 After looking at the numbers, it’s obvious that Manhattan’s economy will continue to improve through increased employment and falling unemployment over the upcoming quarters.

-2. Current Real Estate Pace
+2. Current Real Estate Pace2.
+Current Real Estate Pace

 While Manhattan’s real estate market seems to be moving at a much calmer pace from last year, the market is still vivacious.
-Recent market reports show that for the second quarter of this year prices, inventory, and sales volume are all up compared to this time last year.
+Recent market reports show that for the second quarter of this year, prices, inventory, and sales volume are all up compared to this time last year.
 However, the numbers are still unusually low, thus making it a highly competitive marketplace for real estate.

-3. Limited Inventory
+3. Limited Inventory3.
+Limited Inventory

 This year has seen an 18 percent increase in inventory from the same time last year.
-While this is a good indicator of Manhattan’s rising housing industry, especially from the record low at the end of last year, the supply of inventory still remains relatively low.
+While this is a good indicator of Manhattan’s rising housing industry, especially from the record low at the end of last year, the supply of inventory remains relatively low.
 This means that prices will remain high while the inventory slowly climbs.

-4. Days on Market
+4. Days on Market4.
+Days on Market

-In addition to the low inventory level, the average days on market have decreased by roughly half.
+In addition to the low inventory level, the average days on the market have decreased by roughly half.
 With only 82 average marketing days, this quick turnaround time means that Manhattan’s real estate market caters towards the seller.
 This doesn’t necessarily mean that buyers will be forced to buy at higher prices, just that buyers need to be willing to act fast.
 Risking low bids may no longer be an option.

-5. New and Luxury Developments
+5. New and Luxury Developments5.
+New and Luxury Developments

 New and luxury developments are also influencing higher prices.
-Over the last year, luxury developments have seen a strong double-digit price increase, being 38.3 percent higher this year than last.
+Over the last year, luxury developments have seen a strong double-digit price increase, which is 38.3 percent higher this year than last.
 The entry-level threshold has also increased, allowing for base prices to move higher.
 The newer developments are considering this.